Umangi0705/GA-DSI-Medicare-fraud-detection-/README.md

 Physicians in the US are required to declare all payments received from pharmaceutical companies.
 In addition to “payments received” basic information (ex: amount, date, type) this datasets contains many other useful data elements such as physician ownership in company, consulting fees, charity indicator, dispute status etc. The whole datasets are includes three parts: General Payment, Research Payment and Physician Ownership Details.

+I cleaned all dataset and merged them with the common column NPI(National Provider Identifier) number and their Name.
+I collected some important data only which I was going to use in my modeling.

 ### 4. Work flow <a id = 'Workflow'></a>

 #### 4.1 Data Preprocessing: